Kinyanjui-billy/Weather-apk/README.md

 people don`t speak out what they need or declare rather the outcome is a result of flaws and misconceptions.What does this steach us?
 Expression as a person and idealy as a human being is quite important.
 Again find out more....

-JUST BUILD AND FIGURE IT OUT LATER
+JUST BUILD AND FIGURE IT OUT LATER- this is a viable technique used to administer good workflow meaning , you create what yiu are thinking about then later finding out its purpose.
+On the contrary, waiting and strategising is important but could bring unforseen events such as delivering a project late or even playing what they call a "Whack-a-Mole".

 ## INTRODUCTION